aripalo/vegas-credentials/README.md

 To recap, most existing solutions (I've seen so far) to these challenges either lack support for automatic temporary session credential refreshing, cache/write temporary session credentials to suboptimal locations and/or don't work that well with AWS tooling (i.e. requiring one to create “wrappers”):

-This `aws-mfa-assume-credential-process` is _yet another tool_, but it plugs into the standard [`credential_process`](https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-credential_process.html) AWS configuration so most of AWS tooling (CLI v2, SDKs and CDK) will work out-of-the-box with it and also support automatic temporary session credential refreshing.
+This `aws-mfa-credential-process` is _yet another tool_, but it plugs into the standard [`credential_process`](https://docs.aws.amazon.com/sdkref/latest/guide/setting-global-credential_process.html) AWS configuration so most of AWS tooling (CLI v2, SDKs and CDK) will work out-of-the-box with it and also support automatic temporary session credential refreshing.

 <br/>